PRBonn/descriptor-dr/README.md

 Coming soon!

 ## Citation
-If you use our framework for any academic work, please cite the original [paper]().
+If you use our implementation in your academic work, please cite the corresponding [paper](https://arxiv.org/abs/2209.13586):

-> bibtex entry coming soon!
+	@article{dong2022dr,
+	author   = {H. Dong and X. Chen and M. Dusmanu and V. Larsson and M. Pollefeys and C. Stachniss}, title    = {{Learning-Based Dimensionality Reduction for Computing Compact and Effective Local Feature Descriptors}}, journal  = arxiv,
+	eprint   = {2209.13586},
+	year     = {2022},
+	}

 ## Localization on Aachen Day-Night v1.1 and InLoc datasets
 <img src="pics/localization.PNG" width="450">